Off to Prison

 As it turns out, though, there was a big, blue-and-yellow sign that said “Wind Song B & B” right on the Tasman Highway, so I'm not sure why some people had trouble finding the place.
 Maybe the sign was new.

 As we drove along the dirt road in the dark, a good number of wallabies bounced along all around us: next to the car, behind the car, and, of most concern, in front of the car.
-The girls were delighted to see these cute, bouncing balls of fur.
+The kids were delighted to see these cute, bouncing balls of fur.

 After we negotiated our way past a locked gate, we arrived at Wind Song, a delightful little B&B well off the beaten path.
 We checked in with our hosts, got settled in, and soon enough, drifted off to sleep.